Friday, December 5, 2025

 Contest Descriptions

 The Ag and Natural Resources Activities Day Ag Mechanics Contest follows the contest subject matter as determined by the Minnesota FFA Association.
 Topics will follow the same subject rotation to be covered during state FFA competitions during the current school year.
-ANRAD 2022 topics will include problem solving, performance skills and a written exam covering the following areas:
+We plan that the 2025 ANRAD topics will be in the following areas:

 Crops Contest

 The contest follows the FFA contest rules.
-The crops contest consists of the following four phases:
+The crops contest consists of the following three phases:

 1. Crop and weed identification